Spring Cloud Azure authentication

 to authenticate to Storage Blob service.

-Connection string is supported by some Azure services to provide connection information and credentials.
+Some Azure services support connection string to provide connection information and credentials.
 To connect to those Azure services using connection string, just configure spring.cloud.azure.<azure-service>.connection-string

 .
 For example, configure spring.cloud.azure.eventhubs.connection-string